OxygenFramework/Oxygen.jl/docs/src/tutorial/first_steps.md

 serve(port=8000)
 ```

-# Try your endpoints
+# Try out your endpoints

 You should see the server starting up inside the console.
-You should be able to hit http://127.0.0.1:8080/greet inside your browser
+You should be able to hit `http://127.0.0.1:8080/greet` inside your browser and see the following:
 ```
 "hello world!"
 ```